pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 ## Formatting

-Especially useful is the `format` method, which replaces a pair of curly brackets in string for whatever it gets as an argument.
+Especially useful is the `format` method, which replaces a pair of curly braces in string for whatever it gets as an argument.

 ```python